kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FlowMeasurement.md

   </p>
 </div>

-The volume flow rate is related to the pressure difference betweent points 1 and two through the relation:
+The volume flow rate is related to the pressure difference between points 1 and 2 through the relation:

 $$
 Q=A_1\sqrt{\frac{2g\left(p_1-p_2\right)/\gamma}{\left(A_1/A_2\right)^2-1}}